F5Networks/f5-openstack-agent/docs/l2-adjacent-mode.rst

 .. important::

-   - All Neutron and external network components should be set up before you deploy the |agent-short| in L2-adjacent mode.
+   - Set up all Neutron and external network components *before* you deploy the |agent-short| in L2-adjacent mode.
    - This mode of deployment may require a BIG-IP `Better or Best license`_ that supports SDN.

 .. warning::